-- A lack of strictly followed protocols increases the potential and opportunity for an accusation of covering up suspected corrupt conduct to be made. - Decisions regarding complaints of corrupt conduct may be put at risk when they cannot be validated through access to captured information or documentary evidence. - An absence of captured records significantly hinders an agency's ability to provide a rationale for its position, especially when responding to a CCC query. - The inability of assessing officers and decision-makers to provide documentary evidence to account for their actions or decisions while carrying out their duties on behalf of an agency may cause damage to the reputation of both the organisation and staff members.
+- A lack of strictly followed protocols increases the potential and opportunity for the accusation of covering up suspected corrupt conduct. - Complaints of corrupt conduct may be put at risk when decisions cannot be validated through access to captured information or documentary evidence. - An absence of captured records significantly hinders an agency's ability to provide a rationale for its position, especially when undertaking regulatory processes such as responding to a CCC query. - The inability of assessing officers and decision-makers to provide documentary evidence to account for their actions or decisions while carrying out their duties on behalf of an agency may cause damage to the reputation of both the organisation and staff members.